 Wide range of optional modules

 You are offered a wide range of optional modules that allow you to tailor your degree to your interests.
 After your broad-based first year, you will be able to select modules that align with your specific interests or choose to keep a broad selection of modules.
-Depending on your degree course this may also include: field course options, discovery modules, LEED Sport modules and modules in professional career and development skills
+Depending on your degree course this may also include: practical lab options, field course options, discovery modules, LEED Sport modules and modules in professional career and development skills